Simply LaKita

 Instructions

-• In a separate small bowl, whisk together the 1 cup all-purpose flour, 1 teaspoon salt, ½ teaspoon baking soda, ⅛ teaspoon ground cloves, ¼ teaspoon allspice, ½ teaspoon ground ginger, 3 teaspoons ground cinnamon, and 2 cups old-fashioned oats.
-Slowly add this to the butter mixture and continue mixing until combined.
+• In a separate bowl, whisk together the 1 cup flour, 1 teaspoon salt, ½ teaspoon baking soda, ⅛ teaspoon cloves, ¼ teaspoon allspice, ½ teaspoon ginger, 3 teaspoons cinnamon, and 2 cups oats.

 Calories: 355kcalCarbohydrates: 49gProtein: 4gFat: 17gSaturated Fat: 10gTrans Fat: 1gCholesterol: 56mgSodium: 386mgPotassium: 223mgFiber: 3gSugar: 20gVitamin A: 497IUVitamin C: 1mgCalcium: 29mgIron: 2mg